Coach roster triage

 - After a hard training week, to catch athletes trending toward overtraining.

 athlete_id argument only selects whose data to read — it is a selector, not a credential.
-See the coach mode guide.The recipe
+See the coach mode guide.First-session onboarding prompt

 Coach-mode roster triage.
 Use icuvisor.